 Shelves aren’t just for books.
 You can use them to showcase your prized gaming pieces.
 Or, consider custom-made storage cases, devices and shelving systems specifically made for video games and DVD or Blu-Ray style cases.
 If you have an entertainment center with closed off areas like cabinets, it’s better to reserve those for your cartridges and discs as they don’t need room to breathe.

-When your vintage video game collection grows a little too large for your home, ezStorage can help.
+When your vintage video game collection grows a little too large for your home, ezStorage can help by providing vintage game storage solutions. .
 Many of our facilities offer climate-controlled storage units that can help protect your collection from wide fluctuations in the weather.
-Talk to one of our managers at any of our self-storage locations near you.